 - Elizabeth ascended to the British throne to eventually become the longest serving Queen of England (1952)

-- George Harrison joined the Liverpool group The Quarrymen, which featured John Lennon and Paul McCartney (1958)
+- George Harrison joined The Quarrymen, a Liverpool group featuring John Lennon, who named the band after the school, and his schoolmate Paul McCartney (1958)

 - Justice Mary Gaudron became the first woman to be appointed to the High Court of Australia (1987)